 Where to stay

-Our favourite budget hotel, central, large swimming pool and friendly staff.
+Our favourite budget hotel, centrally located, large swimming pool and friendly staff.